Spagecko/PythonFlaskWeatherApp/README.md

  - fixing logout
  - code clean up
  - create a more creative layout
- - better weather cards that display more info mation
+ - better weather cards that displays more infomation
  - user to enter new data then it to be saved in the DB
  - need to clean up this repo